 During the preceding sequence of posts we have shown that Jim Perrin, when he moved to our sister’s house, was not — as he had led her to believe — In Funds, but rather was in a most precarious position financially, and we have seen the evidence which proves, that by then, he was skating on very thin ice indeed: he needed to sell his house before the ice cracked and he went under.

-For him to imply — to state — that he had used all his resources on Jac in their short time together is yet another of his many fictions; he is not — it is proved — an honest man: in fact we know, by now, that Jim Perrin is a man capable of the most duplicitous behaviour and we have shown, throughout our postings, examples of that characteristic which almost Beggar Belief.
+For him to imply — to state — that he had used all his resources on Jac in their short time together is yet another of his many fictions; he is not — as we have proved again and again — an honest man: in fact we know, by now, that Jim Perrin is a man capable of the most duplicitous behaviour and we have shown throughout our postings examples of that characteristic which almost Beggar Belief.

 He has tried to explain away any lack of financial stability by blaming it on Jac: as he wrote, using the alias ‘Melangell’, (The Guardian comments thread, 07/08/2010): ‘He had spent everything he had on Jacquetta in her last couple of years.’ — but we knew, and since have proved, that this was not the case; it was not true: although, newly charmed by him — and unknowing, and believing his lies (as did our sister) — there may yet be those who will think him a treasure among men…